PostlMC/k8s-training.tf/README.md

 ### Variables

 As hinted at above, proper variable file(s) will have to be supplied for things to run at all.
-The easiest thing to do is to create a `.tfvars` file with all necessary variables in it in each module directory.
+The easiest thing to do is to create a `.tfvars` file with all necessary variables the root directory of this repo.
 The variables used for each module are as follows:

 #### Digital Ocean (DO)